HumanCellAtlas/data-store/README.md

 3. In `environment.local`, set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the service account key JSON file.

+4. Run the command `cat $GOOGLE_APPLICATION_CREDENTIALS | scripts/set_secret --secret-name $GOOGLE_APPLICATION_CREDENTIALS_SECRETS_NAME`

-4. Choose a region that has support for Cloud Functions and set `GCP_DEFAULT_REGION` to that region.
+5. Choose a region that has support for Cloud Functions and set `GCP_DEFAULT_REGION` to that region.
 See https://cloud.google.com/about/locations/ for a list of supported regions.

-5. Run `gcloud auth activate-service-account --key-file=/path/to/service-account.json`.

 6. Run `gcloud config set project PROJECT_ID` where PROJECT_ID is the ID, not the name (!) of the GCP project you selected earlier.